honeygupta/CompressionHEP/README.md

 It also contains scripts to plot the errors and analyze the results.

 The code is developed by [Honey Gupta](https://github.com/honeygupta) and is derived from the works of [Erik Wallin](https://github.com/Skelpdar) and [Eric Wulff](https://github.com/erwulff).
-Theoretical explanations and other development details can be found in Eric Wulff's [thesis](https://lup.lub.lu.se/student-papers/search/publication/9004751).
+Theoretical explanations and other details can be found in Eric Wulff's [thesis](https://lup.lub.lu.se/student-papers/search/publication/9004751).

 ## Getting Started